Virjoinga/FrostyRimeWidgetBlueprintEditor/README.md

-# UI Blueprint Editor
+# RimeWidgetBlueprint Editor

 A plugin for Frosty editor.
-It will let you view/edit "UIWidgetBlueprint" assets.
-To use it, go to a UIWidgetBlueprint and click the edit button in the top right, this button will switch views between the normal editor and the ui editor.
+It will let you view/edit "RimeWidgetBlueprint" assets.
+To use it, go to a RimeWidgetBlueprint and click the edit button in the top right, this button will switch views between the normal editor and the ui editor.
 You can also hide a UI element by right clicking and unhide by clicking the unhide button at the top.
-This plugin doesn't support UIs with "Lists" or "Rows" so if you see a UI blueprint that seems invisible that is probably why.
+This plugin doesn't support UIs with "Lists" or "Rows" so if you see a RimeWidgetBlueprint that seems invisible that is probably why.

-**This plugin will only work with PvZ GW2!** You can test it with other games but I'm pretty sure it won't work, if you want you can edit the source to make it work for other games.
+**This plugin will only work with PvZ BFN!** You can test it with other games but I'm pretty sure it won't work, if you want you can edit the source to make it work for other games.

 ## Building